-Julius Smit is studying on the MA Photography (Visual Communication) course from the University of Hertfordshire, delivered online by IDI.
+Julius Smit studied on the MA Photography (Visual Communication) course from the University of Hertfordshire, delivered online by IDI.
 Already accustomed to distance learning after studying various subjects at undergraduate level, Julius knew what he was looking for when he chose to study photography at postgraduate level online.
 So far, he is enjoying being part of a global creative community as a master’s student with IDI.

 “An expansion of my photographic horizons with an academic approach is my number one priority and after two IDI semesters I can truly say this is already happening.